pow-co/boostpow-cpuminer/UserGuide.md

 The topic portion of the command gives users an easy way to categorize content that they are boosting.

-- Topics are `strings` limited to 20 bytes.
+- Topics are `strings` limited to 20 bytes in hex format.
 - Think of them like a hashtag or category.
 - Topics help narrow search results for people who are searching for content of a particular variety or subject matter.

+Example: `46616d696c79`

 ### 6. `additional data`